Cape Breton Highlands National Park

 Experience the #1 Drive in North America!

 The Cape Breton Highlands National Park has its share of ups and downs – and that’s a very good thing for visitors.
 Steep cliffs and deep river canyons are carved into a forested plateau bordering the Gulf of Saint Lawrence and the Atlantic Ocean.
 The world famous Cabot Trail, with it's many scenic look-offs and stopping points, weaves through the park.
-Stop at the Cheticamp Visitor Centre to view activities and exhibits on the landscape and wildlife in the park.
+Stop at the Cheticamp or Ingonish Visitor Centres to enhance your visit, get trip planning assistance, Parks Canada merchandise, free Wifi and more.

 With 26 hiking & walking trails, six magnificent beaches, 24 stunning look-off points, eight campgrounds, numerous waterfalls, and world class golf at Highlands Links, it’s natural freedom for families, couples and solo adventurers.